ubco-W2022T2-data301/project-group-group41/final_report_group41.md

 **Research Question 2: Is there a correlation between a team's SPI (Soccer Power Index) and their xG?**

-For the second research question, "Is there a correlation between a team's SPI (Soccer Power Index) and their xG?", we will use data analysis techniques to explore the relationship between these two variables.
+For the second research question, "Is there a correlation between a team's SPI (Soccer Power Index) and their xG?", I will use data analysis techniques to explore the relationship between these two variables.

-To tackle this problem, we will first gather the necessary data from reliable sources.
-The datasets we will use are the wc_matches.csv and wc_forecasts.csv provided by FiveThirtyEight, which contain information about international soccer matches and forecasts for the 2022 World Cup.
+To tackle this problem, I will first gather the necessary data from reliable sources.
+The datasets I will use are the wc_matches.csv and wc_forecasts.csv provided by FiveThirtyEight, which contain information about international soccer matches and forecasts for the 2022 World Cup.

-We will then clean and preprocess the data, which will involve tasks such as removing irrelevant columns, dealing with missing data, and merging the two datasets.
-Once the data is cleaned, we will use visualization techniques such as scatterplots and histograms to explore the distribution of the data and identify any patterns or outliers.
+I will then clean and preprocess the data, which will involve tasks such as removing irrelevant columns, dealing with missing data, and merging the two datasets.
+Once the data is cleaned, I will use visualization techniques such as scatterplots and histograms to explore the distribution of the data and identify any patterns or outliers.

-Next, we will calculate the correlation coefficient between SPI and xG to quantify the strength of the relationship between the two variables.
-We will also create binned scatterplots to explore whether the correlation differs across different ranges of SPI values.
+Next, I will calculate the correlation coefficient between SPI and xG to quantify the strength of the relationship between the two variables.
+I will also create binned scatterplots to explore whether the correlation differs across different ranges of SPI values.

-Finally, we will draw conclusions from my analysis and discuss any limitations or further directions for research.
+Finally, I will draw conclusions from my analysis and discuss any limitations or further directions for research.
 Overall, my approach will involve a combination of data cleaning, visualization, and statistical analysis to answer the research question about the relationship between SPI and xG.

 Analyzing the correlation between a team's SPI and their xG: We can use a scatter plot to visualize the relationship between a team's SPI and their xG.
 We can use the jointplot function from Seaborn to create a scatter plot with a linear regression line and a distribution plot for each variable.<br>